heathhenley/AOC/2024/README.md

 I did it in python originally and then in Ocaml - for some reason, my ocaml is running slower than my python solution... would like to understand that better lol.

+### Day 7
+We have a bunch of expressions like 156: 15 6 - for part 1 the goal is to figure out if you can get to the number on the left by applying + or * to the numbers on the right, from left to right.
+Part 2 is the same, but with a concatenation op thrown in there.
+Honestly couldn't really get going on this one - I went the recursive route first and I think I as almost there but I had some weird bugs that were tough to track down, so I switched to do it iteratively.
+Part 1 has 2 ops, part 2 has 3, so they have 2^n-1 and 3^n-1 possibilities for the ops in the expression - just checked them all and if it matched the target number, I added it to the count.
+I bet there's a DP solution to this maybe?
+Will check out the subreddit later, and revisit this one in Ocaml tomorrow.